Kessel scores winner as Penguins beat Senators to even series

 In Saturday’s overtime loss, he had been held scoreless and was again held off the scoresheet – apart from the penalty list – on Monday.
 The Senators are acutely aware, however, that he has always enjoyed considerable success against Ottawa in the playoffs, with 33 points (14 goals, 19 assists) in 21 prior playoff games involving the two teams.
 He will not be ignored in Ottawa.

-Crosby certainly seemed involved this night compared to the previous match.
-He was vocal – just ask Malkin and Kessel – and he was physical.
-On a second period power play, Crosby’s linemate Jake Guentzel might have put the Penguins ahead but for an Ottawa goalpost.
-Through two periods, whenever the dominant Penguins did penetrate deeply, they could not foil either the Ottawa defence or Anderson, who was particularly brilliant in the third period.
+Through two periods, whenever the dominant Penguins did penetrate deeply, they could not foil either the Ottawa defence or Anderson, who was particularly brilliant in the third period until the Kessel goal.

-As for Fleury, he was hardly tested as much, though he did make one marvelous save on Ottawa’s Ryan Dzingel, who was alone at the side of the net but could not get it past Fleury.
+As for Fleury, he was hardly tested as much, though he did make one marvelous save on Ottawa’s Ryan Dzingel, who was alone at the side of the net but could not get it over the goal line.

 Late in the second it seemed Ottawa might once again score the opening goal.
 Clarke MacArthur stole a puck in the Pittsburgh end and found himself all alone with only Fleury to beat.
+But he could not get a shot away.

-For reasons that may never be known, MacArthur elected to try a drop pass between his own skates – to no one….
+“The puck kind of danced on me,” said MacArthur.
+“I wanted to go five-hole.”

-The Penguins completely took over the third period – Ottawa without a single shot on goal until past Kessel’s goal at the 13:05 mark – but they could not do what was necessary.
+MacArthur put the loss in context, pointing out that the Senators were now leaving for home ice with a split against the best team in hockey.

 Follow @RoyMacGon Twitter: